as

 Constant Description and Value

-EMAIL OAuth 2.0 scope for accessing user's Google account email address:
+EMAIL OAuth 2.0 scope for accessing a user's Google account email address:

 email